dongyx/chtrie/README.md

 	Allocate a trie with at most `n` nodes, and the alphabet size `m`.

+	Node indexes are non-negative intergers less than `n`.
-	Symbols are defined to be non-negative integers less than `m`.
+	Symbols are non-negative integers less than `m`.

 	Upon success, return a pointer to the trie.
 	Otherwise, return `NULL` and set `errno`.